wojtryb/proceduralBuildingGenerator/README.md

 # Procedural generation of building models
 Implementation of two methods of procedural building models generation: grid placement and squarified treemaps.
 The main aim of the project is to create logical connections between rooms of specified sizes and applications inside a given floor plan.
 Blender add-on written in python allows to parametrize, generate and display those plane in visually appealing 3D models.
-Additional python scripts can be used to analize the generated data and convey scientific research.

 ## Example images:
 Examples of building models generated with the application: